 During times when the natural gas or oil markets weaken, Kodiak's customers are more likely to experience financial difficulties, including being unable to access debt or equity financing, which could result in a reduction in Kodiak's customers' spending for Kodiak's services.
 For example, Kodiak's customers could seek to preserve capital by using lower cost providers, not renewing month-to-month contracts or opting not to enter into any new Compression Operations contracts.
 A significant decline in commodity prices may cause certain of Kodiak's customers to reconsider their near-term capital budgets, which may impact large-scale natural gas infrastructure and oil production activities.
 Reduced demand for Kodiak's services could adversely affect its business, results of operations, financial condition and cash flows.
 In addition, in the event of the financial failure of a customer, Kodiak could experience a loss of all or a portion of its outstanding accounts receivable associated with that customer.
-For example, an affiliate of one of Kodiak's Compression Operations, which Kodiak has continued to deliver, and Kodiak is providers any material concentration risk.
+For example, an affiliate of one of Kodiak's customers in the Powder River Basin has been undergoing a bankruptcy proceeding since 2019.
+Such customer has from time to time been late in remitting payment for Kodiak's Compression Operations, which Kodiak has continued to deliver, and Kodiak is pursuing prompt payment of the amount owed.
+Kodiak does not believe the amount owed presents any material concentration risk.
 If payment is not timely remitted, Kodiak expects to suspend services to such customer, as well as potentially taking other actions directly against related parties and guarantors.
 As of December 31, 2023, Kodiak recorded bad debt expense of \$7.1 million related to the collectability of outstanding receivables from that customer.